sider/sider-docs/docs/tools/cplusplus/cpplint.md

 ## Recommended Ruleset

 Sider provides our [recommended ruleset](https://github.com/sider/runners/blob/HEAD/images/cpplint/sider_recommended_CPPLINT.cfg) for cpplint.
 If your repository does not include `CPPLINT.cfg`, the recommended ruleset will be used.
-For more details, please visit [Recommended Ruleset](../../getting-started/recommended-rules.md).
+For more details, please visit ["Recommended Ruleset"](../../getting-started/recommended-rules.md).